T-Mobile US Inc. (TMUS) Stock: A SWOT Analysis

 Conclusion

 In a nutshell, T-Mobile US Inc. (TMUS) has experienced a mixed performance in recent times.
 The stock has received mixed “buy” and “hold” ratings from analysts.
-It is worth mentioning that the stock is currently trading in close proximity to its 50-day moving average and its 52-week high.
+It’s important to note that the stock is currently trading at a significant distance from its 50-day moving average and its 52-week high.